Equity & Inclusion Committee

-The Equity and Inclusion Working Group was formed in December of 2016 to formalize AIC's commitment to the issues of equity and inclusion within the organization and the field of conservation at large.
-You can learn more about the Working Group's work here.
-The AIC Board formed an Equity and Inclusion Committee in May of 2018.
+We formed the Equity and Inclusion Working Group in December 2016 to formalize our commitment to the issues of equity and inclusion within the organization and the field of conservation at large.
+In May 2018, working group became a committee.

 The American Institute for Conservation (AIC), is committed to the premise that the preservation of cultural heritage is inseparable from our belief that the creative achievements and histories of all peoples must be acknowledged and honored.
 Through our support of conservation and heritage professionals, we actively strive to create an inclusive and equitable environment in which all members of our community are valued and respected.
 The AIC supports efforts to increase diversity at all stages of education and professional development so that we are able to attain the highest levels of professional integrity.
 We believe that a diverse workforce provides the multi-faceted perspectives, skills, and knowledge necessary to achieve excellence in the conservation of our shared heritage.
 In our promotion of the preservation of cultural heritage, we commit to valuing diversity and promoting equity.